MIROC-DOC/model_description/draft/p-intro.md

               +  2 \Delta t Q_{ADJ}(\hat{T}^{t+\Delta t,(3)})
 $$

 ### Various physical quantities

-Here are definitions of various geophysical quantities that can be computed simply from the predictors.
+Here are definitions of various physical quantities that can be computed simply from the prognostic variables.
 Some of them are calculated with `MODULE:[PSETUP]`.

 1. Virtual temperature

-Virtual Temperature $T_v$ is ,
+Virtual Temperature $T_v$ is calculated as follows.

 $$
   T_v = T ( 1 + \epsilon_v q - l )